 Based on the story of Airbnb – and other startups that began the same way – we can define an MVP as a product that provides only the single most important service (its core functionality).
 After this product is launched, you can test it on real users, learn from them, and continue improving and developing your MVP.
 One day, this MVP will become a fully-fledged product.

-Now that we’ve established what an MVP is, let’s figure out how to build a minimum viable product in five steps.
+Now that we’ve established what a minimum viable product is, let’s figure out how to build an MVP in five steps.

 Step #1 — Figure Out What Problem You’re Solving, and For Whom